BICENTENNIAL TRIBUTE

 OB: But our source told all! - the signora Fanny - why she came flying into the station and threw herself into a cell, spinning straw and blankets into quite a comfortable sleeping arrangement (checks notes) - oh! she is now lodged in a Pine tree

-FS: You see, Spoonelli - in your rash desire to see our nobile Inglese fled - who hangs his tapestries without fail (bows deeply) - you have failed to notice 'tis your informant alone who has quite lost her head
+FS: You see, Bravosi - in your rash desire to see our noble Inglese fled - he who devotedly hangs his tapestries out on Holy Days(bows deeply) - you have failed to notice 'tis your informant alone who has quite lost her head

 Spoonelli drags Bravosi out - bows and doffs berretta to B

-B: Humph! by the time I put Kinnaird, the Lord Chancellor - and signora Fanny - to the wall..
+B: Humph! by the time I put Kinnaird, the Lord Chancellor - and Signora Fanny - to the wall..

 WB: T'will seem Faliero had the kindest cut of all!